 Ecommerce Plugin #2: WooCommerce

-WooCommerce is the most popular ecommerce platform in the world and it’s free to use just like WordPress.
+WooCommerce is the most popular WordPress ecommerce plugin in the world and it’s free to use just like WordPress.

 WooCommerce is open source which means you get access to the source code and you can fully customize your online store exactly how you want.